AdobeDocs/experience-manager-core-components.en/help/email/components/content-fragment.md

   * **All** - Display all paragraphs
   * **Range**
     * Specify ranges of paragraphs which should be displayed, separated by a semicolon
-    * For instance `1;3-5;7;9-*` to include the 1st, the 3rd to 5th, the 7th, and the 9th to the final paragraphs
+    * For instance `1;3-5;7;9-*` to include the first, the third to fifth, the seventh, and the ninth to the final paragraphs
 * **Handle heading as their own paragraphs**

 ## Edit Dialog {#edit-dialog}

-Once you have used the Email Content Fragment Component to configure a content fragment, when you select the component in the content editor, it will show an **Edit** option.
+Once you have used the Email Content Fragment Component to configure a content fragment, when you select the component in the content editor, it shows an **Edit** option.

 ![Toolbar of Email Content Fragment Component](/help/email/assets/email-content-fragment-edit-toolbar.png)

 Tapping or clicking the **Edit** button opens the content fragment editor.
-The content fragment editor has been extended to include buttons for the the **Select Adobe Campaign Variable** to insert Adobe Campaign variables into your content fragments.
+The content fragment editor has been extended to include buttons for the **Select Adobe Campaign Variable** to insert Adobe Campaign variables into your content fragments.

 ![Content fragment editor for email](/help/email/assets/email-content-fragment-editor.png)